-Rural Adjustment Scheme 1988 (Ras 88) - Skill Enhancement
+Rural Adjustment Scheme 1988- skill Enhancement (program ceased 1998)

 Policy commenced in 1985 and ceased in 1998.
 It was replaced by Business and Marketing Skills measures in the Rural Adjustment Scheme 1988.
 Budgetary expenditure for improving farmers' farm management skills and providing professional advice, either in isolation or as part of an integrated package of measures to increase the productivity of farm businesses.